lucasnapolilapenda/dvd/README.md

 ![](https://raw.githubusercontent.com/lucasnapolilapenda/Pics/master/Mobile/DVDDiagram2.png)

 ## Additional Comments
 1) To manage the DVDs two tables were created: DVD and DVDabs.
-Basically, these tables are two manage the DVD abstraction (catalog - Production.DVDAbs-) and real physical DVD (Production.DVD).
+Basically, these tables will manage the DVD abstraction (catalog - Production.DVDAbs-) and real physical DVD (Production.DVD).
 2) All Scripts where organized in the following way:
-a) Database Creation (In our case we test all the scripts in a pre-created Azure Database )
+a) Database Creation (In our case we tested all the scripts in a pre-created Azure Database )
 b) Schema Creation based on the scripts presented in class
 c) Tables creation
 d) Foreign Key creation: i) Additional columns creation, ii) Constraints generation.
-We separated this phase to create the tables before all the FK and columns/fields related to the FK
+We separated this phase to create the tables before implementing all the FK and columns/fields related to the FK

 License